Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.29 React Hooks - useState/README.md

 ### Initial Approach to State

 Currently, the `<h1>` contains a hardcoded value, which will not work for dynamic updates.
 Let's create a new variable called `count` and set it equal to 0.
 Then, replace the hardcoded value with this variable `count`.
 So far, nothing changes in the user interface.

+### Handling Button Clicks

+Next, we need to trigger some code whenever the button is clicked.
+In HTML, button elements have an `onClick` attribute, which can be set to a function to be triggered on click.
+In React, attributes are converted to camel case, so we use `onClick`.

+Let's create a function called `increase` that logs the message 'I got clicked.'
+Assign this function to the button's `onClick` attribute using curly braces.

+Now, when clicking the plus button, the `increase` function is called, and the message is logged in the console.
+This confirms that the click handling works.